The Masters in Education Pathway: Education Grants and Scholarships

 Once you have made the decision to pursue a master’s in education, one of your first steps is to determine how you will pay for the degree.
 Whether or not you plan to work full- or part-time during your program, a master’s is an investment in your future that requires appropriate funding.

-You may be wondering: Exactly how much does a Master’s in Education cost?
-Your degree price tag can be influenced by a number of factors, including:
+You may be wondering how much a Master’s in Education costs?
+Your degree price can be influenced by a number of factors, including:

-Looking for an exact dollar amount?
 While you can generally find a rough estimate on the website of the academic institution that you are considering, keep in mind that this number typically does not take financial aid into consideration.
-To gain a more complete picture, you should contact the school’s admissions or financial aid department.
-You can find answers to some typical common financial aid questions on our website or talk to one of our financial aid advisors for additional help in exploring your options.
+Contact the school’s admissions department for price.
+You can find answers to common financial aid questions on our website or talk to one of our financial aid advisors for additional help in exploring your options.

 However, regardless of whether you are ready to begin exploring funding strategies with a school official, it is never too early to start researching these options on your own.